-Editor’s Note: Should contain a better introduction of WebRTC in general.
+Web Real-Time Communication (WebRTC) is a framework that enables real-time audio, video, and data communication directly between web browsers and other endpoints.
+It is specified by the IETF and W3C.
+WebRTC provides a set of APIs and protocols designed to facilitate peer-to-peer communication in browsers without requiring plugins or external applications.
+Its architecture integrates media capture, encoding/decoding, secure transport, and network traversal.
+Common use cases are browser-based voice and video calls, conferencing, and interactive media applications.
+WebRTC is widely adopted in browsers and platforms.

 Traditionally, WebRTC has bundled media capture, encoding/decoding, and transport into a single, convenient-to-use solution.
 This bundling enabled rapid development of browser-based real-time communication applications, hiding many of the details to application developers.
 Those details are usually only known to RTP and VoIP experts.
 Hiding them democratizes real-time communications, but comes with the limitations of a single solution trying to cover all applications.

 Especially in the mobile communications domain the existing non-WebRTC solutions were always defined with the goal of highly efficient transmission to manage a large user-base with high QoE with reasonable operation costs.
 Therefore, 3GPP defined – and still is defining - a series of codecs that provided at their time the best quality when a call was made over the 3GPP networks.
 Those codecs however are not part of the general purpose WebRTC solution, which originates from the IETF/W3C domains with different optimization criteria than 3GPP.